Sunburn

 When to Contact a Medical Professional

-Call your health care provider right away if you have a fever with sunburn.
-Also call if there are signs of shock, heat exhaustion, dehydration, or other serious reactions.
+Contact your health care provider right away if you have a fever with sunburn.
+Also contact your provider if there are signs of shock, heat exhaustion, dehydration, or other serious reactions.
 These signs include:

 What to Expect at Your Office Visit